 Where to Eat in Lake Placid

-Start off with a hearty breakfast at the Golden Arrow’s Generations Tap & Grill.
+Start off with a hearty breakfast at the Golden Arrow Lakeside Resort’s Generations Tap & Grill.
 It is the perfect place to fuel up for the day if you plan to spend it exploring Lake Placid.
 We sampled their Belgium Waffles, Adirondack Buttermilk Flapjacks, Whiteface Oatmeal and a whole host of sides like home fries, bacon, and fruit.
-I’d suggest eating on their outdoor deck.
-The view of Mirror Lake and the Adirondack Mountains is fantastic.
-This terrace also overlooks their ‘green roof’ which produces fresh herbs for the restaurant.
+Eating on their outdoor deck where the view of Mirror Lake and the Adirondack Mountains is fantastic.
+This terrace also overlooks the hotel’s ‘green roof’ which produces fresh herbs for the restaurant.

 Ice Cream is good anytime right?
-You can have it after dinner, after lunch or for an afternoon snack.
-Our kids liked Emma’s Lake Placid Creamery so much we went twice!
-Emma’s claims they have the best milkshakes in town.
+You can have it after dinner, after lunch or even for an afternoon snack.
+Our kids love to stop into Emma’s Lake Placid Creamery Emma’s claims they have the best milkshakes in town.
 We’d have to agree.
-Their soft serve ice cream is pretty tasty too.
+Their soft serve ice cream is pretty tasty as well.
 It is easy to get sidetracked when ordering here.
 There are specialty sundaes, tons of toppings, fantastic flavor choices that change weekly, snow cones and more.
-I’ll admit I wanted to try the frozen cheese cake on a stick but that would have required a 3rd visit.
+I’ll admit I wanted to try the frozen cheese cake on a stick but that would have required another visit.

 On our way out of town, we drove through Keene, NY and immediately did a u-turn when we saw the sign for fresh donuts outside of the A.D.K.
 Market.
 These little fried morsels pretty much melt in your mouth.
 The display case is so tempting that in addition to taking a dozen donuts home, we bought an apple pie, apple dumplings, and brownies.
 A quick pitstop in here might cost you 5,000 calories but they are totally worth it.

 These are a few other restaurants you might add to your list to try.
-We’d didn’t get to them, but have it on good authority that they are worthy of a stop.
+We did not get to them, but have it on good authority that they are worthy of a stop.

 - Lisa G’s – Family Friendly dinning with the locals.